priestd09/corda/docs/source/key-concepts-consensus.rst

 * *Validity consensus*
 * *Uniqueness consensus*

 The former should be checked by each required signer before signing a transaction.
-The latter will be checked by a notary service.
+The latter is checked by a notary service.

 Validity consensus
 ------------------
-Validity consensus is the process of checking that for a proposed transaction, along with every transaction in the transaction chains that generated the inputs to this proposed transaction, the following conditions hold:
+Validity consensus is the process of checking that the following conditions hold both for the proposed transaction, and for every transaction in the transaction chain that generated the inputs to the proposed transaction:

 * The transaction is accepted by the contracts of every input and output state
 * The transaction has all the required signatures

-It is not enough to just verify the proposed transaction itself - we must verify the transaction chains that generated its inputs as well.
+It is not enough to only verify the proposed transaction itself - we must verify the transaction chain that generated its inputs as well.
 This is known as *walking the chain*.
-Suppose, for example, that a party on the network creates a transaction offering to exchange central-bank-issued cash for a bond.
+Suppose, for example, that a party on the network proposes a transaction offering to exchange central-bank-issued cash for a bond.
 We can only be sure that the cash represents a valid claim on the central bank if:

-* The cash was issued by the central bank in a valid transaction
+* The cash was issued by the central bank in a valid issuance transaction
 * Every subsequent transaction in which the cash changed hands was also valid

-The only way to be sure of both conditions is to validate the transaction's chains, as well as the transaction itself.
+The only way to be sure of both conditions is to walk the transaction's chain.
 We can visualize this process as follows:

 .. image:: resources/validation-consensus.png

-When verifying a proposed transaction, a given party may not have every transaction in the transaction chains that they need to verify.
-In this case, they can request the transactions they are missing from the transaction proposer(s).
+When verifying a proposed transaction, a given party may not have every transaction in the transaction chain that they need to verify.
+In this case, they can request the missing transactions from the transaction proposer(s).

 Uniqueness consensus
 --------------------